polterguy/polterguy.github.io/documentation/magic.lambda.auth/index.md

 # Authentication and Authorization with Magic and Hyperlambda

-Authentication and authorization helper slots for Magic.
-This project allows you to create and consume JWT tokens, to secure your magic installation.
+This project contains authentication and authorization helper slots for Magic.
+The project allows you to create and consume JWT tokens, to secure your magic installation.
 The project contains the following slots.

 * __[auth.ticket.get]__ - Returns the JWT token's payload as a lambda structure, and also verifies the token in the process
 * __[auth.ticket.create]__ - Creates a new JWT token, that you can return to your client, any ways you see fit
 * __[auth.ticket.refresh]__ - Refreshes a JWT token.
 Useful for refreshing a token before it expires, which would require the user to login again
 * __[auth.ticket.verify]__ - Verifies a JWT token, and that the user is logged in, in addition to (optionally) that he belongs to one roles supplied as a comma separated list of roles
-* __[auth.ticket.in-role]__ - The same as **[auth.ticket.verify]**, but returns true or false, depending upon whether or not user is in any of the roles provided or not.
+* __[auth.ticket.in-role]__ - The same as **[auth.ticket.verify]**, but returns true or false, depending upon whether or not user is in any of the roles provided or not

 Notice, you will have to modify your `auth:secret` configuration setting, to provide a unique salt for your installation.
 If you don't do this, some adversary can easily reproduce your tokens, and impersonate your users.
 Example of